 “I don’t know if it was in your briefing, but Antonia was ambushed in Dawn’s local space sim, on the space station.
 She knew me like this,” he said, indicating his avatar.
 “I was doing everything I could to get her out of there.
-As she flew to her shuttle, one of those assholes impersonated my avatar and attacked her.”
+As she flew to her shuttle, one of those assholes intercepted her wearing my avatar and attacked her.”

 “Exactly.
 I’d like to prevent that in the future.”